-- 1. Proposal Contact Information (Section 3.4.3.1) - 2.
-Proposal Certifications (Section 3.4.3.2) - 3.
-Proposal Summary (Section 3.4.3.3) - 4.
-Proposal Budget (Section 3.4.3.4) - a.
-Including letters of commitment for Government resources and subcontractors/consultants (if applicable) - Foreign Vendor form (if applicable) Note: NASA and the Office of Management and Budget (OMB) have issued a policy that requires a review of any request to purchase materials or supplies from foreign vendors. - 5.
-Technical Proposal-10 Parts in the order specified, not to exceed 46 pages, including all graphics, and starting with a table of contents.
-(Section 3.4.4) - 6.
-Briefing Chart (Section 3.4.5) - 7.
-NASA Evaluation License Application, only if TAV is being proposed (Section 1.6) - 8.
-Capital Commitments Addendum Supporting Phase II and Phase III (optional) (Section 3.4.6) - 9.
-Technical and Business Assistance (TABA) Request, if applicable (Section 3.4.15) - 10.
+- 1. Proposal Contact Information (section 3.4.3.1) - 2.
+Proposal Certifications (section 3.4.3.2) - 3.
+Proposal Summary must not contain any proprietary data (section 3.4.3.3)

+- 4. Proposal Budget (section 3.4.3.4) - a.
+Letters of commitment for Government resources and subcontractors/consultants (if applicable) - Foreign Vendor form (if applicable) Note: NASA and the Office of Management and Budget (OMB) have issued a policy that requires a review of any request to purchase materials or supplies from foreign vendors. - 5.
+Technical Proposal-10 Parts in the order specified in section 3.4.4, not to exceed 46 pages, including all graphics, and starting with a table of contents. (section 3.4.4) - 6.
+Briefing Chart (section 3.4.5) - 7.
+NASA Evaluation License Application, only if TAV is being proposed (section 1.6) - 8.
+Capital Commitments Addendum Supporting Phase II and Phase III (optional) (section 3.4.6) - 9.
+Technical and Business Assistance (TABA) Request, if applicable (section 3.4.15) - 10.
 Firm-Level Forms (completed once for all proposals submitted to a single solicitation) - a.
-Firm Certifications (Section 3.4.7) - b.
-Audit Information (Section 3.4.9) - c.
-Prior Awards Addendum (Section 3.4.10) - d.
-Commercialization Metrics Survey (CMS) (Section 3.4.11) - e.
-Disclosures of Foreign Affiliations or Relationships to Foreign Countries (Section 3.4.8) - 11.
+Firm Certifications (section 3.4.7) - b.
+Audit Information (section 3.4.9) - c.
+Prior Awards Addendum (section 3.4.10) - d.
+Commercialization Metrics Survey (CMS) (section 3.4.11) - e.
+Disclosures of Foreign Affiliations or Relationships to Foreign Countries (section 3.4.8) - 11.
 Electronic Endorsement in the EHB by the Small Business Official and Principal Investigator (PI) - 12.
-STTR Research Agreement and endorsement of this agreement by the Research Institution (RI) official (Section 3.4.12)
+STTR Research Agreement and endorsement of this agreement by the Research Institution (RI) official (section 3.4.12)

-Previews of all forms and certifications are available via the NASA SBIR/STTR Resources website, located at http://sbir.gsfc.nasa.gov/sbir/firm_library/index.html.
+Previews of all forms and certifications are available via the NASA SBIR/STTR Resources website, located at https://submissions.gsfc.nasa.gov/submissions/learning-support/firm-templates.